-- First, the age of a child.
+- The age of the child.

-- Second, the purpose of watching the video.
+- The purpose of watching the video.

-- Third, the level of language proficiency.
+- The level of language proficiency.

 Videos for teaching English to children

 Do not forget that language proficiency is not only what we always say, i.e. what we are actively using.
 A lot of things are kept passive, so we listen, read and understand the meaning.
 It is the same with children.
 They absorb and accumulate everything that surrounds them.

 In addition to the cartoons, younger preschoolers love videos based on educational songs.
 Children like to imitate what they see in the video.
-So visual image and audio are accompanied by body language.
-Rhythm and rhythm – rhyming contributes to quick memorisation; the picture and movements help understand the meaning.
+So visual images and audio are accompanied by body language.
+Rhythm and rhythm – rhyming contributes to quick memorization; the picture and movements help understand the meaning.

 Here, the role of the video is that it combines both the structure and the context.
 A clear image is captured in the head – just like a shot when taking a photo.

 Specially created educational animated series will help increase interest in English and make the learning process fun.
 For example, many people love Gogo Loves English.
 The situations in which he finds himself are close to younger school children, and the main character cannot leave anyone indifferent.
-We also love another character, Muzzy, and the series about him called Muzzy in Gondoland and Muzzy Comes Back”.
+We also love another character, Muzzy, and the series about him is called Muzzy in Gondoland and Muzzy Comes Back.

-Videos in English for “advanced” learners
+Movies in English for “advanced” learners

 When a child has already mastered at least the fundamentals of grammar and has a minimal vocabulary, you can and should add authentic videos that are not focused on learning the language itself but on expanding knowledge about the country of the target language and about the world as a whole through the English language.
 It is okay if such content videos are designed for younger children, and they talk about what your child already knows.
 The language must not be adapted for educational purposes.